gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 Azure IoT Central uses Commands to control devices.
 Commands are implemented in Azure Iot Central using Azure IoT Direct Methods.
 Direct methods represent a request-reply interaction with a device similar to an HTTP call in that they succeed or fail immediately (after a user-specified timeout).

-The following outlines how a commands are sent to a device using Direct Methods:
+The following outlines how commands are sent to a device using Direct Methods:

 1. A user invokes an Azure IoT Central Command and an Azure IoT Direct Method message is sent to the device.
 2. The handler function associated with the Direct Method is called on the device.